trinodb/trino/presto-docs/src/main/sphinx/develop/password-authenticator.rst

 Password Authenticator
 ======================

-Presto supports authentication with a username and password via a custom password authenticator that validates the credentials and creates a principal.
+Trino supports authentication with a username and password via a custom password authenticator that validates the credentials and creates a principal.

 Implementation